Akuli/jou/doc/imports.md

 - Importing does not affect other files, only the file that contains the import.
     This means that if `utils.jou` defines `a_really_useful_function()`, then you need to `import "./utils.jou"` in all files that use `a_really_useful_function()`.
+- The order of `import` statements in a file doesn't matter.
+    Feel free to arrange them into whichever order you prefer.
+    There is no such thing as "the code doesn't compile if I swap these imports" (or if there is, please [create an issue](https://github.com/Akuli/jou/issues/new)).

 ## Conflicting Names